wielebenwir/commonsbooking/readme.txt

 * ENHANCED: Added internal Class for better admin message management
 * FIXED: issue with filtered item list with role CB Manager (pagination based on inital filter)
 * FIXED: minor issue: Headers already sent error on restore default options
-* ADDED: function to remove deprecated user roles from former commonsbooking versions. affected users will get the role 'subsriber'
+* ADDED: function to remove deprecated user roles from former commonsbooking versions. affected users will get the role 'subscriber'
+* FIXED: migration issues when using elementor are solved. all postmeta fields are imported

 = 2.3.2 (18.01.2021) =
 * FIXED: map error due to missing option value